charlienewey/charlienewey.github.io/content/blog/2018-12-11-introduction-to-gradient-boosting.md

 In his paper "Arcing the Edge"[^4], Leo Breiman noted the observation that boosting can be viewed as performing gradient descent on some cost function.
-I struggled with this idea at first because it's counter-intuitive (gradient descent with decision trees?!), but it's absolutely correct.
+I struggled with this idea at first because it's counter-intuitive (gradient descent with decision trees?), but it's absolutely correct.
 The idea of using gradients as "pseudo-residuals" was further refined by Friedman[^5] in 1999, who ended up writing the canonical paper on gradient boosting.